 Parentage: ((Incessant x Just Jessie) x Appalachian Trail)

-(Margo Reed Indeed x Monacan Trail) 2 or 3 branches, 30 buds
+(Margo Reed Indeed x Monacan Trail) 4-5 branches, 30 buds

 Cream to white ruffled cascade with green throat and chartreuse lines extending on both sides of the midrib 3".
 High performing, quite tall cream to near white.
 Sunproof and rain resistant substance, with a quite long bloom period.
 Pod difficult, pollen fertile.
 Not many whites have a great plant supporting the blooms, but this one does; vigorous, branched, tall, and strong.